Richard A. Jones: Judicial service

 Jones served as a judge on the King County Superior Court, Washington from 1994 to 2007.
 During this period, he presided over several high-profile cases, including the prosecution of Gary Ridgway, the notorious "Green River Killer" who was known to have killed 48 women.

 Jones was recommended by a bipartisan panel in Washington and nominated by President George W. Bush on March 19, 2007, to a seat vacated by John C. Coughenour.
 He was confirmed by the United States Senate on October 4, 2007, and received his commission on October 29, 2007.
 He assumed senior status on September 5, 2022.

+In April 2024, Jones sentenced Changpeng Zhao, founder of the cryptocurrency exchange Binance, to only four months in prison over Zhao's guilty plea to money laundering charges, despite federal prosecutors seeking a three-year term.
+Dennis Kelleher of the non-profit Better Markets criticized the sentence as insufficient to dissuade similar corporate behavior.

 Privacy/surveillance

-Some of Jones' decisions expanding state surveillance powers have been controversial, including one in 2017 to allow unfettered warrantless camera surveillance by the City of Seattle by barring the public release, in response to a public records request, of information regarding cameras installed by the FBI.
-In a 2016 case also narrowing the scope of a citizen's reasonable expectation of privacy, he ruled that users of the Tor anonymity network, the purpose of which is to provide privacy, do not have a reasonable expectation of privacy, and was criticized for not understanding the technology.
+Some of Jones's decisions expanding state surveillance powers have been controversial, including one in 2017 to allow unfettered warrantless camera surveillance by the City of Seattle by barring the public release, in response to a public records request, of information regarding cameras installed by the FBI.
+In a 2016 case also narrowing the scope of a citizen's reasonable expectation of privacy, he ruled that users of the Tor anonymity network, the purpose of which is to provide privacy, do not have a reasonable expectation of privacy and was criticized for not understanding the technology.